conorhamill36/conorhamill36.github.io/_pages/life_outside_data.md

   </li>
   <li><strong>Ian Rankin</strong>
     <ul>
-      <li>- Anything Rebus, but The Falls is the book I've read that best captures Edinburgh</li>
+      <li>- Anything with Rebus, but The Falls is the book I've read that best captures Edinburgh</li>
     </ul>
   </li>
 </ul>